-∇ M 095 Intermediate Algebra [formerly MATH 105 Algebra for College Students]
+[formerly MATH 105 Algebra for College Students] 4 cr.

-4 cr.
 (4 lec/wk) Prerequisite: M 090 or equivalent.
 Reviews basic algebra concepts including terminology, operations on rational numbers, solving and graphing linear equations and inequalities in one and two variables, determining equations of lines, and polynomial operations.
-Covers function operations; operations on exponential and radical expressions; factoring; solving rational, absolute value, radical, and systems of equations; and solving and graphing quadratic equations.
+Covers function operations; operations on exponential and radical expressions; factoring; solving rational, absolute value, radical, and systems of equations.
 Credits do not apply toward graduation requirements and do not fulfill General Education requirements.
 However, the credits do count towards enrollment status for financial aid.